louishourcade/AWS-lambda-psycopg2/README.md

 However, developers can edit the Lambda image by defining their own Dockerfile.
 This notably enable developers to install all required PostgreSQL libraries in the Lambda image, permitting the use of `psycopg2` in Lambda functions.

-> :information: **Resources deletion**: By following this example, you deployed AWS resources in your account.
+> :hammer: **Resources deletion**: By following this example, you deployed AWS resources in your account.
 > You can remove them anytime by deleting the **AWSLambdaPyscopg2** Cloudformation stack from the Cloudformation console.